 Read our article on the best practices for email sending to increase conversion rates!

 Opened (Email only)

 This shows the proportion of delivered emails that have been opened at least once by your recipient.
 It's a great way to know if people actually want to read your messages or if they ignore them and bin them straight away.
 We want this statistic to be as high as possible, of course!

 Now, this is the most ideal action that we'd like your recipients to take.
 This represents the proportion of opened emails that contain links that have been clicked on at least once.
 This could be links to your registration website or other links that you might have included in there.
 This excludes 'unsubscribe' links.
 This statistic is crucial to show you how your recipients are actually interacting with your emails and it also shows if your content is interesting enough for them to go to your website.
 Click rates are an excellent sign of interest and can help you shape your next communication tactic.

 This is the only negative statistic that we would ideally like to avoid.
-A bounce rate means that the email didn't reach the recipient's inbox and this could be for a variety of reasons.
-It could be that the recipient's inbox is too full or there has been a connection timeout.
+A bounce rate means that the email/SMS didn't reach the recipient's inbox and this could be for a variety of reasons.
+It could be that the recipient's inbox is too full or there has been a connection timeout, or for SMS that the mobile number they provided was incorrect.
 It could also be because of an invalid email address (if it has been mistyped, for example).
 These bounced emails could negatively affect your sender reputation so it's important to go through the emails that have bounced and delete them from your system.
 You can see this from your email log.

 Emails Sent by Type